 It ceased use as a police station in 2016.
 Our client purchased the property in August 2017.
 Pre-planning discussions were held with the local planning and conservation officers and planning and listed building applications were submitted during December 2017.
 The applications were for the conversion of the listed police station into three houses and the demolition of the 1960s police houses and the construction of two pairs of four bedroomed town houses.
 Vehicle access was moved from East Street to the rear of the site utilising the existing parking area.
 Two covered car parking spaces are provided for each of the seven houses, with additional garden area provided above the car parking area.
 An important approach to the scheme was the appearance of the site when viewed from The Common.
 The existing redundant garages and out buildings were demolished and landscaped gardens and terraces formed to provide a green appearance to the rear of the properties when viewed from The Common.
 The new semi-detached town houses reflected the design of the listed police station, including the overall form, facing brickwork, parapet gable ends and stone dressings.

 Planning approval and Listed Building consent were granted in February 2018 and work commenced during the summer in 2018.
 During the early part of the works, ammunition and a hand grenade were uncovered during the excavations.
-Most of the work to the listed police station is complete.
-Work continues on site for the new semi-detached houses, but is expected to be finished towards the early part of 2020.
+The development was completed during the early part of 2020.